UK Stocks-Factors to watch on August 14

 * The UK blue chip index closed down 2.86 points - flat in percentage terms

-- at 6,568.33 on Thursday, trimming the gains seen earlier in the session and
+- at 6,568.33 points on Thursday, trimming the gains seen earlier in the session

 * Britain's opposition Labour Party on Friday begins voting for a new leader